 What is a visual field test?

 We normally see a wide area of the space in front of us.
-Without moving our eyes, we see not only what is straight ahead, but some of what is above, below and off to either side.
-Most people are familiar with this as “peripheral vision.”
-The entire area in which we see is called the visual field.
+Without moving our eyes, we see not only what is straight ahead, but some of what is above, below, and off to either side.
+Most people are familiar with this as "peripheral vision."
+The entire area that we see is called the visual field.

 A visual field test measures two things:

 - How far up, down, left and right the eye sees without moving.

 - How sensitive the vision is in different parts of the visual field.